Math Education Digital Shadows for Investigating Learning with GenAI: Mathematics Performance, Anxiety, and Confidence in LLMs

-\textbf{Dataset scope and research value.} MEDS is not a proxy for human opinion: It stands as an observational resource for analyzing prompt-conditioned GenAI's behavior in complex mathematical settings.
-Based on 28,000 responses from LLMs, MEDS can simultaneously account for GenAI's math performance, confidence, anxiety and attitudes.
+MEDS makes the following contribution: it is an observational resource for analysing GenAI's prompt-conditioned behaviour in complex mathematical settings.
+This resource is not a proxy for human opinion.
+Comprising 28,000 LLM-generated runs, MEDS can simultaneously account for GenAI's mathematics performance, confidence, anxiety, and attitudes.
 MEDS is designed as a reusable resource for research at the intersection of cognitive science \cite{stella2019forma,haim2026cognitive}, educational data science \cite{yan2024promises,gabriel2025pragmatic}, explainable AI \cite{abramski2023cognitive}, and digital shadowing \cite{ardebili2021digitaltwins,Bergs2021}.
-MEDS' prompting framework and behavioural, psychometric and linguistic data will enable researchers to understand how LLMs may shape educational practice when used as tutors, assistants, or human-like mediators of mathematical knowledge in future LLM platforms.
+MEDS' prompting framework and behavioural, psychometric, and linguistic data will enable researchers to understand how LLMs may shape educational practice when used as tutors, assistants, or human-like mediators of mathematical knowledge in future LLM platforms.